xtremespb/zspa/README.md

 }
 ```

-And you will need to call the *loadComponent* method each time an user selects a different locale:
+And you will need to call the *loadComponent* method each time a user selects a different locale:

 ```Javascript
 async updateLanguage(language) {